 What are My Hyperhidrosis Treatment Options?

-There are a variety of treatments available including antiperspirants, medications, Botox® injections, iontophoresis, and even surgery.
+There are a variety of treatments available including antiperspirants, medications, iontophoresis, and even surgery.
 Often, patients benefit from a combination of these procedures that fits their lifestyle and goals best.
-Some of our most recommended options are miraDry® and Botox®.
+One of our most recommended options is miraDry®.

 Some of the benefits of the miraDry system are: